Prosecutor: Potter 'failed' Wright; defense calls it mistake

 Potter’s lawyer, though, argued that she made an error, saying, “Police officers are human beings.”
 And he appeared to cast blame on Wright, saying all the 20-year-old had to do that day was surrender.

-Potter, 49, is charged with first-degree and second-degree manslaughter in Wright’s April 11 death in Brooklyn Center.
-The white former officer, who resigned two days after the shooting, has said she meant to use her Taser on Wright, who was Black.
-Her body camera recorded the shooting.
+Jurors saw video from officers’ body cameras and the cruiser’s dashboard that showed Potter threatening to shoot Wright with a Taser as another officer tried to pull him out of his car.
+After she shot him with her gun, Potter can be heard saying “I just shot him. … I grabbed the wrong (expletive) gun!”

+A car crash can be heard after Wright drives away and Potter can be heard wailing uncontrollably afterward, “Oh my God.
+Oh my God!” before she crumples over.

 Wright’s mother, Katie Bryant, testified about the moment she saw her son lying in his car after he’d been shot.
-She said she tried to contact him through a video call after losing an earlier phone connection, and that a woman answered and screamed, “They shot him!” and pointed the phone toward the driver’s seat.
+She said she tried to contact him through a video call after losing an earlier phone connection, and that a woman — presumably Wright’s passenger — answered and screamed, “They shot him!” and pointed the phone toward the driver’s seat.

 “And my son was laying there.
 He was unresponsive and he looked dead,” Bryant said through tears.